jmgandarias/advanced_robotics/docs/lab2/README.md

 ##### 3.3.1.
 Libraries :lock:

-Includs the needed libraries.
+Includes the needed libraries.
 You don't have to modify it.

 <details>
 <summary>Show the code</summary>